MegatronJeremy/Telegram-YT-Bot/README.md

 # Telegram-YT-Bot

-Telegram bot that downloads Youtube videos from a given link.
+Telegram bot that downloads YouTube videos from a given link.

 Run docker-compose up to start the bot.

-The Telegram bot can be found at this link: [python-telegram-bot](https://t.me/divine_python_telegram_bot).
+After, the Telegram bot can be found at this link: [python-telegram-bot](https://t.me/divine_python_telegram_bot).

+It will try to download the best possible video+audio quality combination below the 50MiB size limit, if it is possible.